 Why this conventional wisdom persists befuddles me.
 Perhaps it is the notion that food and water is an absolute requirement for forward movement.
 That may be, especially for water.
 But food?
 What the low-carbohydrate movement of a decade ago taught us is that we need far less calories than we realize.
 And, when you eat less, you require less water to digest and process those calories.

 As such, my strongest strategy for nausea mitigation is:

 - Slow down.
 Decreasing performance intensity down-regulates the fight-or-flight system, and — in time — restores both blood flow and activation of the GI system.
 As with cramping, deep breathing also helps down-regulate an amped system.

 - Stop eating!
 Once the GI tissues have become irritated, they need a break!
-Much like changing socks or removing that pebble from your shoe, keeping foods — particularly solids — out of the GI system for even short periods will allow those tissues to repair and improve function.
+Much like changing running socks or removing that pebble from your shoe, keeping foods — particularly solids — out of the GI system for even short periods will allow those tissues to repair and improve function.
 Let go of the “puke and rally” strategy!
 Be OK without food in your stomach, and you’re far less likely to continue vomiting.